Marines

 • Typically resides within the Marine’s local base Clinic or Hospital

-• Decides whether to refer to PEB (“V” code in MCTFS)
+• Decides whether to refer to PEB (“V” code for IDES and "U" code for LDES in MCTFS)

 • All required VA exams completed during this phase for IDES pathway